Whiteknight/CastIron/README.md

 ## Status

 CastIron.Sql has all major features and is undergoing testing and usability improvements.
+During pre-1.0 development many interfaces are still fluid and undergoing change.